-Money Laundering is considered a very serious offence, and anyone caught engaging in such an offence will be prosecuted accordingly.
-However, there are several defences to money laundering offence recognized under the law, but we shall briefly explain the two major defences below.
+Money Laundering is considered a very serious offense, and anyone caught engaging in such an offense will be prosecuted accordingly.
+However, there are several defenses to money laundering offense recognized under the law, but we shall briefly explain the two major defenses below.

-This is applicable where the prosecution failed to prove the ingredients of the money laundering offence.
-In the case of Ude Jones Udeogu V. Federal Republic Of Nigeria & Ors (2016) Lpelr-40102(Sc)(Supra) the Supreme Court listed the ingredients of money laundering offence.
+This is applicable where the prosecution failed to prove the ingredients of the money laundering offense.
+In the case of Ude Jones Udeogu V. Federal Republic Of Nigeria & Ors (2016) Lpelr-40102(Sc)(Supra) the Supreme Court listed the ingredients of a money laundering offense.
 The prosecution must prove all these ingredients of the charges beyond reasonable doubt for there to be any conviction.
-Where the prosecution failed to prove the ingredients of money laundering offence, such charges are liable to be dismissed by the court.
+Where the prosecution failed to prove the ingredients of a money laundering offense, such charges are liable to be dismissed by the court.